Abhijeet1520/healthy-world/README.md

 L2_REGISTRY_ADDRESS=0xba9f0059500df81eb4ab8ccd16fd3df379ba7c57
 ```

 HealthyWorld also supports an ENS-based username registration system on the **World Coin mainnet chain**.
 This is made possible through a custom registrar contract, **HealthyWorldRegistrarImplementation**, which inherits from the official ENS `BaseRegistrarImplementation`.
 Here’s how it works:

 1. **Username Registration**
    - When a user joins HealthyWorld, they can optionally register a username (e.g., `alice.healthyworld.eth`) via our ENS registrar on the World Coin mainnet chain.
    - This username is an NFT minted by the registrar, tying your identity to the on-chain domain name.
+   - **ENS L2 Registrant:** The registration is facilitated via an ENS L2 registrant, ensuring seamless integration with World Chain.

 2. **Leaderboard and Health Data**
    - The registrar contract also stores (or references) a leaderboard rank and other metrics associated with your username.
 This allows for on-chain verification of your achievements and ranking, making it easy to build trust in leaderboards.